 Hublot, one of the youngest (and the most daring) ultra-luxury watchmaking brands, has introduced yet another iteration of its top-selling Big Bang collection of sporty chronographs.
 The 2010 Big Bang Gold Chronograph (ref.
 301.PX.1180.RX) comes in a generous 44.5-mm case made of brushed 18-karat red gold.

-Like the Big Bang Evolution model that was revealed last summer, the new Big Bang gold is powered by their HUB 4100 automatic chronograph movement.
+Like the Big Bang Evolution model that was revealed last summer, the new Big Bang gold sports the same HUB 4100 automatic chronograph movement.

 Thanks to its reinforced mainspring, the movement stores enough energy to run for at least 42 hours after you take it off your wrist.
 It is perfectly visible through the transparent case back cover.

 Although Hublot, like many other ultra-luxury brands that are forced to use third-party mechanisms to power their particularly expensive collections, is fairly secretive when it comes to sources of their calibers, I am fairly certain that the HUB 4100 is based on the well-known (some may even call it ‘legendary’ if a bit dated) ETA Valjoux 7750 chronograph ebauche.

 As you can see on the picture below that compares the HUB4100 with a version of ETA 7750 modified by CX Swiss Military (another Swiss-based brand that sells their watches at 1/10th the price of a regular Hublot chronograph,) only the aforementioned oscillating weight is different, while the rest of the mechanisms -including a “7750” stamp on the mainplate- are the same.

 I can’t say that the choice of base movement makes this expensive chronograph any less interesting: just keep in mind that the lion’s share of pricing here is formed by the material of the case and the logo on the dial: like most of its siblings, the Big Bang Gold is more of an extremely expensive accessory rather than a piece of High Horology.
-On the other hand, Hublot openly admits that their timekeepers are mostly designed for those who value exterior over the mechanical guts that make the piece work.
+On the other hand, Hublot openly admits that their timekeepers are mostly designed for those who value the exterior over the mechanical guts that make the piece work.